 How does Angmering Village Preschool know if children need extra help and what should I do as a parent, if I think my child may have special educational needs?

 Each child is assigned a keyworker when they start at preschool, in line with EYFS requirements.
 We believe the relationship between the keyworker and family is a partnership, working together to provide the best for that child’s development.
-Keyworkers observe the children at play and these observations make up the child’s developmental records together with photos, samples of work and observations from other staff and parents.
+Keyworkers observe the children at play and record these on your child’s online ‘Tapestry’ journal.
+You receive a secure log-in to this so you can view observations regularly and often immediately so you are able to celebrate your child’s achievements and share in their preschool experience.
 Each term the records are reviewed by the keyworker, a ‘next steps form’ completed giving a holistic look at the child and noting their individual characteristics of learning, together with an individual progress review showing the age and stage of the child, so we are aware of whether they are in line with expectations for their age group and ways noted of how we can progress the child to the next stage in their learning.
 If the child shows a delay in a particular area, this is automatically marked as their next step and strategies put in place to bring them to the expected level.
 The child’s individual progress record would also be reviewed each half term until they show that they are meeting expected levels.
 If the child was still showing a delay then we would discuss this with their parents and if it was felt necessary we would refer them to outside agencies for assessment and support.

 Parents can always speak to their child’s keyworker if they are concerned about any area of their child’s development or speak to the Manager or Deputy who also act as the setting’s SENCOs.

 How will Angmering Village Preschool staff support my child?